 The slider at the top defines the target of tuning.
-If its close to "Better precision", it will try to achieve maximum gain and keep it.
-If close to "better stability", it will find maximum gain and then decrease it by 30-50% to make the system more stable.
+If it is closer to "Better precision", the auto-tuning program will try to achieve maximum gain and keep it.
+If the slider is closer to "Better stability", the auto-tuning will try to find moderate gains where system is more stable.